-Avalon's Phase 1 plant would also include a hydrometallurgical process circuit to produce lithium hydroxide from petalite using the innovative new process flowsheet developed by the Company in 2016.
-The Company recently filed an application for patent protection of this new petalite hydrometallurgical process flowsheet as disclosed in the Company's news release dated November 16, 2017.
+Avalon's Phase 1 plant would also include a pilot-scale hydrometallurgical process circuit to produce lithium hydroxide from petalite using the innovative new process flowsheet developed by the Company in 2016.
+The Company has filed an application for patent protection of this new petalite hydrometallurgical process flowsheet as disclosed in the Company's news release dated November 16, 2017.
 Lithium hydroxide produced from the Separation Rapids petalite concentrate material was sent to the National Research Council ("NRC") where it was confirmed that it represents a suitable precursor for lithium ion battery cathode materials.
 NRC determined that the material compared well with another commercially available lithium battery material.

 Hydrometallurgical process optimization work continued during the Quarter.
 The potential use of fluidized bed roasting for pre-treating the petalite has been evaluated and results suggest further evaluation is warranted but only once a bulk sample of petalite is available for processing through a pilot sized roaster.
-In the meantime, a test program to optimize the water leach process using a conventional roasting process has been initiated.
+In the meantime, a test program to optimize the water leach process using a conventional roasting process has been initiated and is also nearing completion.
+Results to date have confirmed previous operating conditions for both the decrepitation and acid leach processes and have either met or exceeded previous performance criteria.
 In a new program initiated in November, Avalon engaged the services of an international specialist consultant in the field of membrane technology to conduct a series of trials in their laboratory utilizing potential membrane alternatives.
-The work will focus initially on simplifying the current three-stage impurity removal processes, as well as generating a more concentrated intermediate lithium sulphate stream ahead of conversion to lithium hydroxide.
+The work has been focusing on simplifying the current three-stage impurity removal processes, as well as generating a more concentrated intermediate lithium sulphate stream ahead of conversion to lithium hydroxide.
 The introduction of specially tailored membranes into the petalite hydrometallurgical flowsheet has the potential to significantly reduce plant operating and capital costs, as well as greatly lowering energy requirements and the overall environmental footprint of the operation.
+Preliminary results indicate that these membranes will achieve the desired performance improvements.